hassanalzahrani-1/toado/README.md

 # Toado API

-A FastAPI-based todo management backend with a playful toad theme.
+A FastAPI-based todo management backend by a vary powerful Toad

-## Features (Phase 1 - Groundwork)
+## Features

 - **Full CRUD operations** for todos
 - **Input validation** with Pydantic